 Gallerie is the management collaboration between independent record label owner, Jeff Bratton, and music lawyer Matt Cuttler.
-The company was newly created to provide a home for artists who straddle the worlds of modern music and pop culture.
-Gallerie is part of Cascine and is based in NY and LA.

 Com Truise is the nom de guerre of producer and designer Seth Haley, raised in upstate NY and currently working out of LA.
 His synth and sci-fi-obsessed records are as infectious as they are expansive.
-From his breakout EP in 2010, Cyanide Sisters, to his first LP for Ghostly in 2011, Galactic Melt, and his numerous EPs, remixes and collections to follow, Com Truise has refined his singular style of melodic beat music.
+From his breakout EP in 2010, Cyanide Sisters, to his first LP for Ghostly in 2011, Galactic Melt, and his numerous records, remixes and collections to follow, Com Truise has refined his singular style of melodic beat music.
 Each piece ties together his ideas of synth-wave and slow-motion funk amidst a glowing backdrop of rich, nostalgic pathos.

 Though undoubtedly influenced by his parents' record collections and old, faded product design, the Com Truise project doesn't only pull from the past.
 Hints of Joy Division, New Order and Cocteau Twins bubble up in every prismatic piece, but it's as if they're processed through a waterlogged game console — warped, cybernetic and high-definition.
 Uniquely, Com Truise sounds both familiar and uncanny, and always handmade.

 Eartheater distills experimental digital production, a three-octave vocal range, and classical composition into works suspended between obsessively detailed sonic tapestries and almost recklessly romantic and gestural electronica.
 A body of viscerally emotive live performance stands alongside her recorded output, realized by her fearless physical investment and gut-wrenching vocal sincerity.